Tag Archives: Concord

 Beefside (Concord, NH)

 A lot of the places I go on Offbeat Eats are found by research, but some of them are found by pure happenstance, just by walking or driving past a place that, well, looks rather “Offbeat”.
 In the case of Beefside, I found this place several years ago, when my brother was returning a rental truck to the rental place in Concord, which was on Route 3 east of Concord, NH.
-It’s an odd area, mostly full of car dealerships and the likers, but there are a few restaurants oddly sprinkled in between the car dealers, vacuum repair shops, and the like.
-One of these, Beefside, features on oddly large and comic sign featuring a cow that looks something like the Black Angus twin of Elsie the Cow.
+It’s an odd area, mostly full of car dealerships and similar, but there are a few restaurants oddly sprinkled in between the car dealers, vacuum repair shops, and the like.
+One of these, Beefside, features an oddly large and comic sign featuring a cow that looks something like the Black Angus twin of Elsie the Cow.
 It’s the exact sort of sign that says to me “If they’ve been able to survive with kitschy signage like that for so long, they’ve got to have a lot of loyal followers.”
 So I decided to check them out, and rather liked the place (I first visited in 2009, it’s just taken me a while to return with a camera).

 Continue Reading ...